 It’s entirely possible that you already know how good of finger-food large, interestingly shaped noodles make for new self-feeders, and if the rest of the family is having spaghetti, there’s no reason for Baby not to join in on the fun.
 Just make some larger, easily grip-able noodles, like elbows, wagon wheels, or bow ties, and toss them in the spaghetti sauce the rest of the family is eating, as long as it’s fairly low in sodium.
-That way, Baby will be getting the same flavors as everyone else, but without quite the same opportunity for mess that a whole bowl-full of sauce would provide – he’ll probably only get his face coated bright red.
+That way, Baby will be getting the same flavors as everyone else, but without quite the same opportunity for mess that a whole bowl-full of sauce would provide – they'll probably only get their face coated bright red.
 Well, face and hands.
 Face, hands, clothes, and maybe a little bit of the floor.
 But that’s all.
 Probably.

 You can add a little protein to the meal by sauteing a few teeny tiny meatballs out of ground beef or turkey to go with Baby’s pasta dish.